For the first time since June, the number of projected Covid-19 deaths in the US is decreasing – KION546

 Thursday is vaccine deadline for California health care workers

-One of the governments using vaccine mandates is California, which is requiring that health care facility workers complete a Covid-19 vaccination series by Thursday — unless they receive an exemption — to keep working.
+In California, Thursday is the deadline for health care facility workers to complete a Covid-19 vaccination series — unless they receive an exemption — to keep working.

 That includes anyone who works at a health care facility, including hospitals, long- and intermediate-care facilities and doctor offices and clinics.